Keaton Bills

-Early life and high school
+Early life

 Bills, from Draper, Utah, is one of 11 children.
 He was a standout football player for Corner Canyon High School in Draper, playing as a two-way lineman while receiving first-team 4A all-state honors on the defensive line from the Deseret News as a senior, also being chosen that year second-team all-state to the defensive line by the Salt Lake Tribune and honorable mention for his play on the offensive line.
 A three-star recruit, he signed to play college football for the Utah Utes in 2016, but served a mission for The Church of Jesus Christ of Latter-day Saints (LDS) before joining the team.

 College career

-Bills made his debut for Utah in the 2019 season, appearing in three games before deciding to redshirt.
-In the 2020 season, Bills played and started in four games for the Utes.
+In 2019, Bills played three games and took a redshirt.
+In 2020, he played and started in four games for the Utes.
 During the 2021 season, Bills he appeared in 12 games, eight as a starter.
-In 2022 season, Bills played all 14 games for Utah with 12 as a starter, being named an honorable mention to the All-Pac-12 Conference at the end of the year.
-He returned for the 2023 season and started 12 games, being named an honorable mention All-Pac-12 player for the second time.
-After the conclusion of the 2023 season, Bills decided to declare for the 2024 NFL draft.
+In 2022 season, Bills played all 14 games, starting 12, and earned All-Pac-12 Conference honorable mention.
+He started all 12 games in 2023 and named an honorable mention All-Pac-12 player for the second time.
+After the 2023 season, Bills declared for the 2024 NFL draft.